The Agile System Development Life Cycle (SDLC)

 Figure 1.
 The Scrum construction life cycle.

-The Scrum construction life cycle of Figure 1, although attractive proves to be a bit naive in practice.
+The Scrum construction life cycle of Figure 1, although attractive proves to be clearly insufficient in practice.
 Where does the product backlog come from?
 Does it get beamed down from the Starship Enterprise?
 Of course not, it's actually the result of initial requirements envisioning early in the project.
-You don't only implement requirements during an iteration, you also fix defects (disciplined agile teams have a parallel testing effort during construction iterations where these defects are found), go on holiday, support other teams (perhaps as reviewers of their work), and so on.
+You don't only implement requirements during an iteration, you also fix defects (disciplined agile teams, particularly working at scale, may have a parallel testing effort during construction iterations where these defects are found), go on training, support other teams (perhaps as reviewers of their work), and so on.
 So you really need to expand the product backlog into a full work items list.
 You also release your system into production, often a complex endeavor.

 A more realistic life cycle is captured Figure 2, overviewing the full agile SDLC.
-This SDLC is comprised of six phases: Iteration -1, Iteration 0/Warm Up, Construction, Release/End Game, Production, and Retirement.
-Although many agile developers may balk at the idea of phases, perhaps Gary Evan's analogy of development seasons may be a bit more palatable, the fact is that it's been recognized that processes such as Extreme Programming (XP) and Agile Unified Process (AUP) do in fact have phases (for diagrams, see XP life cycle and AUP life cycle respectively).
-The Disciplined Agile Delivery (DAD) lifecycle also includes phases (granted, I lead the development of DAD).
-Furthermore, the Agile MSF calls its phases/seasons "tracks".
+This SDLC is comprised of six phases: Concept Phase, Iteration 0/Inception, Construction, Transition/Release, Production, and Retirement.
+Although many agile developers may balk at the idea of phases, perhaps Gary Evan's analogy of development seasons may be a bit more palatable, the fact is that it's been recognized that Extreme Programming (XP) does in fact have phases (for a diagram, see XP life cycle).

 Figure 2.
 A detailed agile SDLC.

-Iteration -1, the “pre-Inception phase” in the Enterprise Unified Process (EUP), is the pre-project aspects of portfolio management.
+The Concept Phase, sometimes called Iteration -1, is the pre-project aspects of portfolio management.
 During this phase you will:

 The first week or so of an agile project is often referred to as "Iteration 0" (or "Cycle 0") or in The Eclipse Way the "Warm Up" iteration.
 Your goal during this period is to initiate the project by: